Dear Families, Coaches and Committee members,

 The grading season is always an intense experience, not less because its early in the year and it can feel like we are suddenly thrust head long into heavy schedule of games with highly competitive Melbourne clubs.
 It can be quite a cultural shock as well as a physical and mental transition.
 The Committee are very proud of all our players and coaches for how you have stepped up to these demands and for your professional and sporting attitude and behaviour.

-However, as a club we have experienced several unpleasant and alarming incidents of poor spectator behaviour from visiting teams.
+However, as a club we have in the past experienced several unpleasant and alarming incidents of poor spectator behaviour.
 This has not only taken an undue amount of time and attention away from the joy of watching our kids, it has caused us as parent volunteers and committee members unnecessary distress and discomfort.
 This is not just a problem for our club, as observers of regular games of other Melbourne clubs many of us have witnessed similar and worst behaviour over the same period.

 The BCFC Committee wishes to ensure we as adult members of the club are fully informed and empowered with an understanding of how we can best support a consistently positive playing and training environment for our football community.
-Over the past month, Kate has been liaising with FV Community Engagement representatives to develop and host 3 x 1 hourly online sessions for coaches, parents and committee members with the objective of addressing;
+Over the off season and into the season proper BCFC will continue to liase with FV Community Engagement representatives to develop and provide online sessions for coaches, parents and committee members with the objective of addressing;

 - What constitutes poor behaviour?
 What is an is not acceptable?